Checklist: Essential Steps to Sell an Inherited Property in Georgia

 8) Choose a Selling Strategy

-Choose what fits your goals and timeline:
+Pick the option that fits your goals and timeline:

-We help sellers close fast and avoid probate chaos, get an offer here.
+We help sellers close fast and avoid probate chaos.
+Get an offer here.

 9) Prepare the Property for Sale (If Going Traditional)

-- Remove personal items
+• Remove personal items

-- Patch obvious damage
+• Patch obvious damage

-- Neutralize weird smells or paint colors
+• Neutralize strong odors or unusual paint colors

 10) Market the Property